GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 > So should our money.

 If a robot learns to do the same task using **fewer tokens**:
-- ✅ It wins once (a competitive edge).
+- ✅ The enterprise wins — *once* — because its labor costs were lower.
-- 🔁 On the next BRLA cycle, the market rebalances.
+- 🔁 On the next BRLA cycle, that business pays a lower BRLA fee — for a shorter production timeline.
-- ⚙️ The new efficiency standard becomes global baseline.
+- ⚙️ The new efficiency standard becomes global baseline...

+But not immediately.
+Other robots have to learn how to do that task more efficiently too — from *the other robots or humans that learned how to do it faster*.

+Even if instantaneous skill-copying between robots were technically possible (it's not now), its activation would remain under Controlled Diffusion Protocols (CDP) — reserved for verified humanitarian or critical-infrastructure events.

+That company will maintain its competitive edge while that knowledge proliferates amongst the global fleet, but the currency won't be devalued in the meantime.

 That’s the "magic" of Robonomics:
 **Physics doesn’t inflate, and efficiency doesn’t destabilize.**